Best Places to Retire in Portugal

 portugal-by-region

-For each area, we’ll share towns and cities popular with retirees, general vibe, cost of living, weather, popular activities, and pros and cons for each of these areas of Portugal.
+For each area, we’ll share towns and cities that are popular with retirees, general vibes, cost of living, weather, popular activities, and pros and cons for each area of Portugal.

 Evora

-Evora is an incredibly well-preserved medieval town, which is a protected UNESCO world heritage site.
-Strolling through the ancient cathedrals and cloisters will take you right back to the 14th century.
-The university in the city keeps the demographic of the town mixed and lively.
+Evora is an incredibly well-preserved medieval town and a protected UNESCO World Heritage site.
+Strolling through the ancient cathedrals and cloisters will take you back to the 14th century.
+The university in the city keeps the town’s demographics mixed and lively.

 Sines